Featured Resource

 Climate & Health Explained

-Chapter 3: Climate & Health Explained
+Chapter 3: Climate Services for Health

 Climate services can help health professionals and decision makers better understand the influence of climate and weather conditions on health; to anticipate when, where and who may be at greatest risk.